Maurice Flitcroft: Golf career

 Following the 1976 Open, the rules were changed to prevent Flitcroft from attempting to enter again.
 Undeterred, he regularly attempted to enter the Open and other golf competitions, either under his own name or under pseudonyms, such as Gene Paycheki (as in pay cheque), Gerrard Hoppy, and James Beau Jolley.
-Other more ludicrous names included Arnold Palmtree and Count Manfred von Hoffmanstel, together with physical disguises such as a false moustache and dark glasses.
+Other, more ludicrous names included Arnold Palmtree and Count Manfred von Hoffmanstel, together with physical disguises such as a false moustache and dark glasses.

 Flitcroft's celebrity led to a number of golf trophies (usually those celebrating poor play or egregious mishaps) being named after him.
-He also had the distinction of being celebrated with the "Maurice Gerald Flitcroft Member-Guest Tournament" which was first held in 1978 by the Blythefield Country Club in Grand Rapids, Michigan.
-Buddy Whitten, Blythefield's head pro stated that, "It started as a lark, but most people can't break 90 so they relate more to Maurice than they would to a touring pro."
+He also had the distinction of being celebrated with the "Maurice Gerald Flitcroft Member-Guest Tournament", which was first held in 1978 by the Blythefield Country Club in Grand Rapids, Michigan.
+Buddy Whitten, Blythefield's head pro, stated that, "It started as a lark, but most people can't break 90 so they relate more to Maurice than they would to a touring pro."
 Flitcroft and his wife were invited to play the tournament in 1988, with business-class tickets for the flights provided by British Airways.
 By the time of the 22nd tournament in May 2000, the club featured a green with two holes so that even the most errant of approaches were potentially rewarded; another green had a 12 in cup.

 In popular culture

-Flitcroft's career was highlighted in Stephen Pile's 1979 bestseller, The Book of Heroic Failures, bringing him greater popular recognition.
+Flitcroft's brief and unsuccessful golf career was highlighted in Stephen Pile's 1979 bestseller The Book of Heroic Failures, bringing him greater popular recognition as "the world's worst golfer".

-Flitcroft is the subject of a biography, The Phantom of the Open, by Scott Murray and Simon Farnaby, published by Yellow Jersey Press in July 2010.
-This was later turned into a film script by Farnaby.
-The Phantom of the Open, directed by Craig Roberts, starring Mark Rylance and Sally Hawkins, opened at the London Film Festival in October 2021 before a wider release in March 2022.
+Flitcroft is the subject of a biography, The Phantom of the Open, a collaboration by journalist and author Scott Murray and actor and comedian Simon Farnaby, published by Yellow Jersey Press in July 2010.
+Farnaby later turned the biography into a film script.
+The Phantom of the Open, written by Farnaby, directed by Craig Roberts, and starring Mark Rylance and Sally Hawkins, opened at the BFI London Film Festival on 12 October 2021 before a wider release on 18 March 2022.
+The movie received positive reviews, with review aggregator Rotten Tomatoes having 86% of 134 critic reviews as positive with an average rating of 7.10/10.
+The website's critical consensus states, "Led by a stellar performance from Mark Rylance, The Phantom of the Open turns a stranger-than-fiction true story into crowd-pleasing entertainment."
+Metacritic assigned the film a score of 65 out of 100 based on the ratings of 11 critics, indicating "generally favorable reviews”.
+The Guardians Simran Hans rated the film 4/5, praising Rylance's decision to play Flitcroft's character straight and complimenting the accompanying musical score.

 Personal life

 Flitcroft was married to Jean, who died in 2002.
-They had two sons, one of whom caddied for him.
+They had two sons, one of whom (Gene) caddied for him.